Do you want to have less stress and be happier?

 Your explanation is the justification for your actions.
 When you have a problem, then usually the other site does not think your explanations are valid.
 The explanations also indicate that your partner’s explanations are wrong.

 Ask what the other side sees as a solution

 You know what you want to do.
 And sometimes you don’t know how to fix something.
 Always ask the other side what they see as a solution to the issue at hand.
 Use open questions:

-- How can I do to solve this?
+- What can I do to solve this?

 - What do you think is the right solution?

 - Do you need something I’ve missed?

-Usually the how and what questions are the best.
+Usually, how and what questions are the best.
 If you keep asking them, then your partner will lay out the solution to your problem.
 If they propose something that you can’t agree to, then keep asking what else you can do to fix the situation.

 Go through these steps when you have problems with people that seem hard to solve and inconvenient.
 But you don’t have to fix everything.

 Confirm that you have solved the problem

 When it seems that you have arrived at the solution, you have to confirm that.
 The other side may let it go because they don’t want to spend any more time on the problem.
 They may think it’s too much work to arrive at a reasonable solution.
-Always try to find out if the solution you have arrived at is really something that the other person wants.
+Always try to find out if the solution you have reached is really something that the other person wants.